InfoLabO/Drone/batteryVoltageMonitoring/README.md

 * 25% capacity before low voltage alert : x.xV
 * 50% capacity : x.xV
 * 75% capacity : x.xV
-* 100% capacity : x.xV
+* 100% capacity : 4.2V

-### Experimentation
+### Experimentations feedbacks

-Since the ground is a convention, all grounds have to be joined.
+Ground is a convention, all grounds have to be joined.
-On the drone this should not be a problem since there is only one current source.
-But if you use different current sources for the monitored one and the Arduino board during experimentation do not forget to joined grounds together.

 ### Todo

 * Integrate the relation between capacity percent and voltage.
 * Make a library from the loop function.